 Remember The Milk is an awkwardly named, yet highly useful to-do list and reminder application that you can use in place of Wunderlist.
 Just like other Wunderlist alternatives on this list, Remember The Milk (or RTM), brings support for multiple lists, so you can separate your to-dos and reminders by projects, or interest.
 You can also share these lists with other users of RTM, and even delegate tasks to different users, making things like project management a whole lot easier.
 While RTM doesn’t offer support for attaching files to reminders, and doesn’t support comments, it does have a very handy “Notes” feature, that can be used as comments, thanks to the really fast sync that it offers.

 Remember The Milk offers a Pro subscription which brings in support for sub-tasks, unlimited sharing of lists, badges and widgets, along with the ability to sync with Outlook, which is definitely something a lot of power users will be interested in.
+Also, it supports directly importing your tasks from Wunderlist, making the switch even easier.
 You can subscribe to the RTM Pro upgrade for $39.99 per year.

 Platform Availability: Android, iOS, BlackBerry, macOS, Windows, Linux, Web (Free, with Pro upgrade at $39.99 per year)